beechnut/transition-memo/transition-memo.md

 ### Nigel Jacob & Chris Osgood

 Nigel and Chris have demonstrated exceptional leadership and innovation, [piloting state-of-the-art civic technology projects][n&c].
 They are widely respected by partnering organizations and facilitate productive collaborations.
-Retaining Nigel & Chris as leaders will maintain consistency New Urban Mechanics and allow the program to flourish without transitional disruption.
+Retaining Nigel & Chris as leaders will maintain consistency at New Urban Mechanics and allow the program to flourish without transitional disruption.

 Nigel and Chris are advisors to [Code for Boston][cfb], the Boston brigade of [Code for America][cfa].
 They also advise the [MetroBoston DataCommon][mbdc], the regional data-sharing program implemented by the [Metropolitan Area Planning Council][mapc], and Nigel sits on the [board of Code for America][cfboard].